microsoft/vscode-docs/docs/python/testing.md

 (If you're already familiar with unit testing, you can skip to the [walkthroughs](#example-test-walkthroughs).)

 A **unit** is a specific piece of code to be tested, such as a function or a class. **Unit tests** are then other pieces of code that specifically exercise the code unit with a full range of different inputs, including boundary and edge cases.
+Both the unittest and pytest frameworks can be used to write unit tests.

 For example, say you have a function to validate the format of an account number that a user enters in a web form: